Viga (architecture)

+Etymology

+The word viga is Spanish for "beam", "rafter" or "girder".

 Composition

-Vigas are typically about 6 to 10 inches (15.24 to 25.4 cm) in diameter and average 15 feet (4.6 m) long and are commonly used in interior spaces.
-Pinyon (Pinus edulis) and Ponderosa Pine were the most common wood species used in viga construction during the 17th century.
-Engelmann spruce is the preferred wood "for the wood character and lack of cracking," but Ponderosa pine (Pinus ponderosa) is more commonly used.
-Wood characteristics, availability of trees, and transportation issues defined room depths that were mostly no longer than 15 feet (4.6 m).
-A layer of smaller branches or saplings known as latillas or latias (laths) covers the top of the vigas with adobe for insulation and water repellent.
+Vigas are typically about 6 to 10 inches (15.24 to 25.4 cm) in diameter and average 15 feet (4.6 m) long.
+Pinyon (Pinus edulis) and Ponderosa Pine were the most common wood species used for vigas during the 17th century.
+Engelmann spruce is preferred because of "wood character and lack of cracking," but Ponderosa pine (Pinus ponderosa) is more commonly used.
+Because the availability of vigas longer than 15 feet is limited by the size of the trees cut for the purpose, traditional viga-constructed rooms are typically less than 15 feet (4.6 m) wide.
+A layer of smaller branches or saplings known as latillas or latias (laths) is laid over the top of the vigas, and then a slightly sloped layer of adobe is added on top of the latillas for insulation and drainage.

-Although in prehistoric times vigas were reused from old constructions to new buildings, such as in Walpi, this practice depended on the history of some sites.
-In the 19th century, the traditional craftsmanship of vigas changed with the arrival of the railroad in the 1880s and immigrants from the east coast.
-New dimensioned 2" X 4" (50 mm x 100 mm) lumber was introduced in the area.
+Although vigas were sometimes salvaged from old buildings to erect new ones, such as in Walpi, this practice depended on the condition of the site and the material salvaged.
+The use of traditional rounded vigas changed with the arrival of the railroad in the 1880s, which brought dimensioned lumber, and immigrants who used different construction methods, from the east coast.

 Materials

 Cutting trees for vigas was usually done in winter because of the good temperatures.
-“Dead and down” trees were the preferred source for vigas in the adjacent forests.
+"Dead and down" trees were the preferred source for vigas in the adjacent forests.
 Traditional vigas were usually cut to length with metal axes.
 Latillas were also collected, along with other construction materials at the same time.
 To make transportation easier, wood preparation usually was done before shipment.
 Large labor crews were involved, and vigas were transported from the mountains by teams of oxen.
 Some construction historians have mentioned the use of latillas under the vigas for carrying poles.

 Wood cutting was an important aspect of material production.
 If cutting was done shorter than needed, the builders had to wait until one year later to get the same material, thus representing a problem.
 These issues led to some structural and designing decisions in constructions, such as the building of second walls inside the proposed building so shorter materials could be used.

 Large diameter vigas were cut first so that they can dry or cure for a longer period.
 As lighter elements for transportation, latillas or latias were cut last from various wood types.
 These were then sorted and laid out in different patterns from the vigas and painted in a different colors.
 The 1846 American immigration brought notions of New England architecture.
 New technologies substituted the use of vigas for machine-sawn beams, among other construction techniques that followed to the 20th century.
 This practice did not interfere with the use of vigas for mostly decorative purposes in the Pueblo Revival Style architecture between the 1920s and 1930s.